gohugoio/hugo/content/en/templates/internal.md

 Various optional metadata can also be set:
 - Date, published date, and last modified data are used to set the published time metadata if specified.
-- `audio` and `video` are URL arrays like `images` for the audio and video metadata tags, respectively.
+- `audio` and `videos` are URL arrays like `images` for the audio and video metadata tags, respectively.
 - The first 6 `tags` on the page are used for the tags metadata.
 - The `series` taxonomy is used to specify related "see also" pages by placing them in the same series.

+If using youtube this will produce a og:video tag like <meta property="og:video" content="url">.
+If using a youtube link make sure this is in **https://www.youtube.com/v/NlXVWtgLNjY** not __https://www.youtube.com/watch?v=NlXVWtgLNjY__

 ### Use the Open Graph Template